jenmusdat/BeerMachineLearning/README.md

  ## Authors

- [Jay-Beer-Data-Explore.ipynb](Jay-Beer-Data-Explore.ipynb) - This is the main program for running the automated ETL pipeline.
+ [Analysis/Jay-Beer-Data-Explore.ipynb](Jay-Beer-Data-Explore.ipynb) - This is the main program for running the automated ETL pipeline.